palaktotala/Networks_Lab_CS359/README.md

 TCP handshake close -
 1. Created two more functions for sniffing and saving the pcaps, filter was slightly tricky.
 2. Because of my fluctuating net and luck, I could capture two FAs instead of FA, A :(

+ARP and ARP request response
+1. Ideally after pining 8.8.8.8 I should have gotten some packets but I realised I am on mobile hotspot so I can't really sniff the packets, I only got one random packet for ARP after browsing a little but honestly I have no way to sniff the packets for these.
+2. Logically the code should work.